railwaycat/homebrew-emacsmacport/README.md

 * No title bar
   `--with-no-title-bars`
-  Enabled by default.
+  Enabled by default when build with this patch.
 This feature can been controled by `mac-use-title-bar`, a boolean with default value `false`.
 Value settings will been used in new frame **after** Emacs started. (<- yes this is a bug).

 * Natural title bar
   `--with-natural-title-bar`
-  Disabled by default, more information see this [wiki page](https://github.com/railwaycat/homebrew-emacsmacport/wiki/Natural-Title-Bar)
+  Disabled by default when build with this patch, more information see this [wiki page](https://github.com/railwaycat/homebrew-emacsmacport/wiki/Natural-Title-Bar)